The Way of Being

 Naturally, as definite knowledge, metaphysics has come under criticism.
 For when it acknowledges its limits, its utility may then be questioned.

 Here, we will consider metaphysics to be knowledge of the real and to the extent it may be achieved, all the real.
 We have spoken to the issue of addressing all the real.
 But given illusion, how is it possible to know the real at all?
 This is the approach we shall take. (i) We have seen that there is more than interpretation of the world from experience that is consistent with experience. (ii) On the ideal side, beginning with abstraction, we demonstrate the fundamental principle and its ideal consequences. (iii) On the pragmatic side, we have appeal to the history of human knowledge, which we take pragmatically.
 It is an instrument of realization.
 It is not regarded as perfect depiction of the real, yet we know it has some purchase on whatever the real may be for it enables some negotiation of the world. (iv) While the pragmatic side may be ever at best an approximation to the nature and fact of truth, if that is so its perhaps at best approximate character cannot be an intrinsic negative, for the way things are is not a negative.
 But the ideal side shows it to be an instrument in realization and therefore it is in some sense perfect, even in its imperfection.
-In the present we see our ultimate selves and that our temporal limits will be overcome in some cosmos and some life (even this one, should we perchance to arrive at the ultimate). (v) As noted earlier, the ideal illuminates and guides the pragmatic—and shows it to be perfect in its own way; and the pragmatic is an instrument in realizing the ultimate; and the two—the ideal and the pragmatic—constitute a perfect instrument toward the ideal according to criteria of perfection revealed by the ideal (the process is not and need not be linear or free of pain).
+In the present we see our ultimate selves and that our temporal limits will be overcome in some cosmos and some life (even this one, should we perchance to arrive at the ultimate). (v) As noted earlier, the ideal illuminates and guides the pragmatic—and shows it to be perfect in its own way; and the pragmatic is an instrument in realizing the ultimate; and the two—the ideal and the pragmatic—constitute a perfect instrument toward the ideal according to criteria of perfection revealed by the ideal (the process is not and need not be linear or free of pain—here, perfection is about aiming at the ultimate and accepting unavoidable difficulty in the immediate and the ultimate).
 This is the system named the real metaphysics (which we now see to be open ended for it is not to be set aside as distinct from our own practice and process).

 The real metaphysics is not a theory of everything.
 While, as seen in the next section, it is ultimate in ‘depth’ or foundation, for limited beings it is ever open to discovery and realization of variety—it is open with regard to ‘breadth’.
 Breadth is the realm of discovery, realization, and adventure.

 The metaphysics begins with the concept of experience as subjective or phenomenal experience in all its forms.
 There is such a thing as experience, for it is just another name for subjective awareness.
-It is not assumed that experience of all things is ‘objective’ but (i) as just observed there is experience (ii) there is experience of experience, which is necessary to knowing that there is experience, and so (iii) since there is experience of experience, there is a world, even if only of experience, but (iv) there is a range of interpretations of experience, e.g. world as selves in an environment and world as experiential with individuals as heightened centers of experience and environment as subdued experience to the point, sometimes, of nil but not null experience, and (v) starting with experience, the work develops the real metaphysics which enables evaluations of the interpretations—and what is found is that world as experiential is the greatest consistent interpretation while world as selves in an environment can be interpreted as a case of the larger but having restricted purchase (and there are other interpretations that also have limited purchase—and where these may be logically indistinguishable from the local standard or selves in an environment, they may be argued to be insignificant existentially and improbable numerically).
+It is not assumed that experience of all things is ‘objective’ but (i) as just observed there is experience (ii) there is experience of experience, which is necessary to knowing that there is experience, (iii) since there is experience of experience, there is a world, even if only of experience, but (iv) there is a range of interpretations of experience, e.g. world as selves in an environment and world as experiential with individuals as heightened centers of experience and environment as subdued experience to the point, sometimes, of nil but not null experience, and (v) starting with experience, the work develops the real metaphysics which enables evaluations of the interpretations—and what is found is that world as experiential is the greatest consistent interpretation while world as selves in an environment can be interpreted as having restricted purchase as a particular case of the larger interpretation (and there are other interpretations that also have limited purchase—and where these may be logically indistinguishable from the local standard or selves in an environment, they may be argued to be insignificant existentially and improbable numerically).

 To build the metaphysics, the concept of being is introduced as ground.
 It plays the role that substance plays in substance metaphysics—i.e., it is foundational.
 However, substance is fundamentally limited as it is a posit without justification (regardless whether non neutral as in materialism and whether a single substance as in monism).
 Being is just existence and we have seen that there is a world, which includes experience.
 Beginning with being as existence, and beings which have being or existence, we take up examples of beings in the universe and the void.
 The universe exists, but we may doubt existence of the void and therefore a demonstration is given.